holographicSol/communicator/README.md

 A Very Powerful Communications Tool - Project in early development.

-Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses and potentially anything in the Universe running and or not running a Communicator, this makes the Communicator very powerful.
+Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.

 The Communicator is a very powerful Communications Tool.
-The Communicator is not a place to meet people, its not a chat lobby or meeting place and is certainly not a chat app.
+The Communicator is not a place to meet people, it not a chat lobby or meeting place and is certainly not a chat app.

 Communicate with Machines and Humanoids.
 MAC support.
-(MAC may speak Chinese) Test a device that supports wake on LAN with: ￿￿￿呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠ This example is how you would wake up a device.
-Upcoming, send string of bytes.
-Please BE EXTREMELY CAREFUL.
+(MAC may speak Chinese) Test A smart device that supports wake on LAN with: ￿￿￿呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠呰蒴︠ This example is how you would wake up a device.
+BE EXTREMELY CAREFUL.

 Input sanitization is incomplete.
 Exercise extreme caution when entering data into input fields.
 Name: no spaces
-Address: IP/MAC space_delimiter PORT space_delimiter optional broadcast address
+Address: IP/MAC space_delimiter PORT space_delimiter [optional broadcast address if entering MAC not IP]

 Communicator Standard Communication:
 1. Messages encrypted with AES-256 32 bytes shared key.